rawfoxDE/wsc/README.md

 Out of experience, a wow64 build of wine has the most flexibility when it comes to handle the different modes like 32bit, 64bit, DX7,8,9,10,11, WinXP to Windows10 so i've been exclusivly focusing that build type, Windows on Windows64.

 Actually i needed a tool to
-1. download vanilla and staging
+- download vanilla and staging
-2. build and install me a vanilla-wine
+- build and install me a vanilla-wine
-3. build and install me a wine-staging
+- build and install me a wine-staging
-4. build a modified local source
+- build a modified local source
-5. patch the source with own patches
+- patch the source with own patches
-6. prepare a source and inject staging
+- prepare a source and inject staging
+- ...

 The directories are:

 ./              - a empty dir with wsc in it or wsc in path called from inside a empty dir is the basic dir for wsc.

 ./build/wine32  - build dir for the 32bit wine

-./build/wine64  - build dir for the 64bit wine, contents of both is deleted on a new build

-./wine-staging  - contains the wine staging patches, download with '9' or copy in from local source

-./workdir       - this is Workdir, in this dir the sources get modified, patched, restored

-./wine-vanilla  - contains the wine vanilla source, can be used to copy to workdir for a fresh source in there ('k') or build directly from there with 'v'
+./build/wine64  - build dir for the 64bit wine, contents of both is deleted on a new build ./wine-staging  - contains the wine staging patches, download with '9' or copy in from local source ./workdir       - this is Workdir, in this dir the sources get modified, patched, restored ./wine-vanilla  - contains the wine vanilla source, can be used to copy to workdir for a fresh source in there ('k') or build directly from there with 'v'

-./patches 	- a place for your patches, this will be reworked soon as you still have to enter the patchname in the wsc script
+./patches 	- a place for your patches

 Usage:

 Command overview:
 ==========================================================================================================

-1 - Help
+1 - Build setup
 -----------------
-Has to be done yet ..
+Here you can see and change the different options for your wine build.

 2 - Check Wine Staging
 ----------------------